AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Methods: YouTube data

 Each expert scored videos across all five dimensions using the same 1-5 scale employed by our computational models.
 Videos were selected to represent a diverse range of content types, including political commentary, news analysis, social issues discussion, and cultural critique.

-Inter-rater reliability analysis validated the robustness of this gold standard, yielding pairwise correlations exceeding $r=0.93$ for three dimensions (News, Compassion, Order) and 100\% agreement within a single-point margin.
+Inter-rater reliability analysis validated the robustness of this gold standard, yielding pairwise correlations exceeding $r^2=0.86$ for three dimensions (compassion-contempt, news-opinion, creativity-order) and 100\% agreement within a single-point margin.
 This high consensus confirms that our peace dimensions are observable and measurable constructs, distinct from random subjective noise.
 We aggregated human scores by averaging across all available raters for each video-dimension combination, with sample sizes ranging from N=32 to N=47 depending on missing data patterns.
-The resulting gold standard dataset provides mean scores, standard deviations, and distributional statistics that serve as ground truth for evaluating model performance, as shown in Table I.
+The resulting gold standard dataset provides mean scores, standard deviations, and distributional statistics that serve as ground truth for evaluating model performance, as shown in Table \ref{tab:human_metrics}.

-\section{Results: News Data}
+\section{Results: news data}

-\subsection{Evaluation of Neural Networks for Peace Classification}
+\subsection{Evaluation of neural networks for peace classification}

-\subsubsection{Model Performance on Test Data}
+\subsubsection{Model performance on test data}

-Across the three network architectures, all models achieved high performance on the held-out test set from the NOW dataset, as shown in Table II, The convolutional neural network (CNN) achieved a test accuracy of 97.24\%, the fully connected feed-forward network reached 97.48\%, and the revised CNN achieved 96.99\%.
+Across the three network architectures, all models achieved high performance on the held-out test set from the NOW dataset, as shown in Table \ref{tab:nn_performance}.
+The convolutional neural network (CNN) achieved a test accuracy of 97.24\%, the fully connected feed-forward network reached 97.48\%, and the revised CNN achieved 96.99\%.
 These results indicate that the models effectively learned to distinguish linguistic patterns associated with high- and low-peace discourse within structured news text.

 Although all three models performed comparably, the feed-forward network’s slightly higher accuracy aligns with its architectural advantage: its dense layers integrate global semantic relationships across all embedding dimensions.
 This capability is particularly beneficial in a binary classification task such as peace prediction, where subtle distinctions often depend on distributed semantic cues across the entire embedding space.
 By contrast, the CNNs—while effective at detecting local n-gram-like patterns—may overlook long-range dependencies essential for capturing the overall semantic and emotional tone of written language.
 Nonetheless, the CNNs’ strong performance demonstrates that both local and global text features contributed meaningfully to the classification of peace-related language. \\